 - For extensions up to four weeks past the end of a final semester (but no more than FOUR WEEKS), students must register for a zero credit practicum or internship course in order to continue to count hours towards their practicum or internship.
-Students must join an existing campus-based practicum or internship section for weekly supervision until they complete their practicum or internship hours. - For extensions of more than four weeks, students must register for, attend, and participate in a full semester of practicum or internship (3 semester hours for PMHC & PMHC-A, 4 semester hours for MCFT). - All students must obtain permission from the clinical coordinator before any extension is granted.
+Students must join an existing campus-based practicum or internship section for weekly supervision until they complete their practicum or internship hours. - For extensions of more than four weeks, students must register for, attend, and participate in a full semester of practicum or internship. - All students must obtain permission from the clinical coordinator before any extension is granted.
 Registration must be completed prior to the end of the semester for which the extension will be required. - The clinical coordinator will assign campus practicum or internship sections to all extending students.
 Students must not assume that they will continue in the same practicum or internship section.